What is Hansard?

 The broadcast of the proceedings of Parliament is an audiovisual record of the proceedings of Parliament and can be accessed live and on demand as follows.

-Live audio and video broadcasts of parliamentary proceedings are available by clicking on the chamber broadcast icon located in the top right-hand corner of the parliament’s home page.
+Live audio and video broadcasts of parliamentary proceedings are available when the parliament is sitting.

 Please note that this service is only available when the Parliament is in session.